pzp1997/liquid-heaps/README.md

 Don't use newtype ever
-Sometimes explicit recursion is better than fold, e.g. fromList Avoid indirection as much as possible
+Sometimes explicit recursion is better than fold, e.g. fromList Avoid indirection as much as possible assert sometimes magically proves things (like in sublistSizeLemma) abstract refinement types suck (are sometimes hard to deal with)

 ## Interesting things